Newgrange: Burials

 Excavations have revealed deposits of both burnt and unburnt human bone in the passage, indicating human corpses had been placed within it, some of whom had been cremated.
-From examining the unburnt bone, it was shown to come from at least two separate individuals, but much of their skeletons were missing, and what was left had been scattered about the passage.
+Examination of the unburnt bone, revealed it came from at least two separate individuals, but much of their skeletons were missing, and what was left had been scattered about the passage.
 Various grave goods were deposited alongside the bodies inside the passage.
-Excavations that took place in the late 1960s and early 1970s revealed seven "marbles", four pendants, two beads, a used flint flake, a bone chisel, and fragments of bone pins and points.
-Many more artifacts had been found in the passage in previous centuries by visiting antiquarians and tourists, although most of these were removed and went missing or held in private collections.
-Nonetheless, sometimes these were recorded and it is believed that the grave goods that came from Newgrange were typical of Neolithic Irish passage grave assemblages.
-The remains of animals also have been found in the structure, primarily those of mountain hares, rabbits, and dogs, but also of bats, sheep, goats, cattle, song thrushes, and more rarely, molluscs and frogs.
-Most of these animals would have entered and died in the chamber many centuries or even millennia after it was constructed: for instance, rabbits were only introduced to Ireland in the thirteenth century.
+Excavations in the late 1960s and early 1970s revealed seven "marbles", four pendants, two beads, a used flint flake, a bone chisel, and fragments of bone pins and points.
+Many more artefacts had been found in the passage in previous centuries by visiting antiquarians and tourists, but most were removed and have since disappeared, possibly held in private collections.
+Nonetheless, some were recorded, and it is believed that the grave goods from Newgrange were typical of Neolithic Irish passage grave assemblages.
+The remains of animals have also been found in the structure, primarily those of mountain hares, rabbits, and dogs, but also of bats, sheep, goats, cattle, song thrushes, and more rarely, molluscs and frogs.
+Most of these animals would have entered and died in the chamber many centuries or even millennia after it was constructed—for instance, rabbits were not introduced to Ireland until the thirteenth century.

 DNA analysis found that a cranial bone deposited in the most elaborate chamber belonged to a man whose parents were first-degree relatives, possibly brother and sister.
-In history, such inbreeding was usually only found in royal dynasties headed by "god-kings", such as the pharaohs of ancient Egypt, who married among themselves to keep the royal bloodline "pure".
+Historically, such inbreeding was usually only found in royal dynasties headed by "god-kings", such as the pharaohs of ancient Egypt, who married among themselves to keep the royal bloodline "pure".
 This, together with the prestige of the burial, could mean that a similar elite group were responsible for building Newgrange, and that it was a royal tomb.
 The man was distantly related to people buried in the Carrowkeel and Carrowmore tombs.
-However, archaeologist Alasdair Whittle said that social difference in the Neolithic was often short-lived, speculating that an elite may have arisen temporarily in response to crisis.
+However, archaeologist Alasdair Whittle said that social differences in the Neolithic were often short-lived, speculating that an elite may have arisen temporarily in response to a crisis.
 He suggested that Newgrange may have been a communal monument at certain times and co-opted as a personal tomb for brief periods.
 Another group of archaeologists criticized the extrapolation from one specimen to an entire social order based on "god-kings" as an analytical over-reach, based on "a very selective use of ethnographic analogies".
 They concluded that "a social model postulating rigid systems of social stratification in Neolithic Ireland is not a good fit with the evidence".